FAQ ver.1.42 - November 06 2025 20:59:38.

 (24 - 2) C 2 231

-The face2face matches for each pair is obviously equal to the repetition number.
+The face2face matches for each pair is obviously equal to the repetition factor.

 12. Q: How many tests do I have to run to obtain reliable results?

-A: The percentage variation, using a repetition factor 5 and 24 robots is about 1-1.5%; if you get any improvement or worsening out of this interval the results are fairly reliable, otherwise you may want to increase the repetition factor or repeat the test.. or trust :-)
+A: The standard deviation, using a repetition factor 5 and 24 robots in a 4vs4 tournament, is about 1-1.5%; if you get any improvement or worsening outside this interval the results are fairly reliable, otherwise you may want to increase the repetition factor or repeat the test.. or test your luck :-)

-13. Q: The Linux version of the CROBOTS compiler, in a single match, is going too fast.
+13. Q: The Linux version of the CROBOTS compiler, in a single match, is running too fast.
 What can I do?

-A: This is a well-known issue: the only work-around is to use the version of the CROBOTS compiler for MS-DOS in a DOSBox emulator window, available for all Linux distributions.
+A: This is a well-known issue: the only work-around is to use the version of the CROBOTS compiler for MS-DOS in a DOSBox emulator, available for all Linux distributions.